hef/dbman/readme.md

 # dbman

-Create and drop databases for postgres in kubernetes.
+Create and drop databases, and an associated role for postgres in kubernetes.

 You will need a seperate postgres server/cluster to host the databases.

-## installing with helm
+## Installing with Helm
 ```
 helm install oci://ghcr.io/hef/charts/dbman
 ```